oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 ### Mapping the roles to token claims

-The role `menu-admin` and its permissions must be mapped to a claim in the accessToken, to make them available in the API for authorization.
+The role `menu-admin` and its permissions must be mapped to a claim in the access token, to make them available in the API for authorization.
 With [Auth0 Actions](https://auth0.com/docs/customize/actions) you can customize the Login flow to map the user roles to a custom claim.

 First [configure your preferred editor](https://github.com/auth0/auth0-cli#customization) to use with the Auth0 CLI: